 LUCCI is a research centre at Lund University devoted to studies of the carbon cycle and how it interacts with the climate system.
-The centre is financed for a ten-year period (2008-2017) by a Linnaeus grant from the Swedish Research Council VR.
+The centre involves about 120 researchers from four Lund university departments: Physical Geography and Ecosystem Science, Geology, Biology and Physics.

 Daniel Conley elected to Royal Swedish Academy of Sciences

 2014-01-31: Professor Daniel Conley at the Department of Geology at Lund University and a member of LUCCI, has been elected to be a member of the Royal Swedish Academy of Sciences.Daniel Conley is working cross-disciplinary to better understand the Earth systems.His research is especially focused on the biogeochemical cycles of nutrients, in particular Si, and the linkages between land and aquatic ecosystems.

 New LUCCI article in Forskarbladet.se